 Vegan vs Vegetarian Diet Comparison

-It seems people's reasoning for choosing vegan vs vegetarian diet is just as diverse as the types of plant based eating styles out there, and understanding which diet is best for you can really depend on the person.
+It seems people's reasoning for choosing a vegan vs vegetarian diet is just as diverse as the types of plant-based eating styles out there, and understanding which diet is best for you can really depend on the person.